-The Re Manfredi / Terre degli Svevi estate was founded in 1998 by Nunzio Capurso, formerly longtime Managing Director of Melini’s Tuscan estate.
-The 235-acre estate is run with an unswerving focus on quality.
+The Re Manfredi estate was founded in 1998 and has been managed by the Montrone Family since.
+The 271-acre estate is run with an unswerving focus on quality.
+It is perfectly situated on the slopes of Monte Vulture, an ancient extinct volcano, which rises tall over the Apennines mountain range.
 Here, plentiful sunshine, parched, hilly vineyards at fairly high elevation and volcanic soils found on Monte Vulture all combine to form ideal growing conditions in the Aglianico del Vulture DOC.
-The estate vineyards are spread along the lower elevations of the volcano’s base.
-Plantings consist mainly of the indigenous Aglianico with smaller amounts of the white Müller Thurgau, Traminer and other varieties spread throughout.
+The estate vineyards are located in an entire plot at the lower elevations of the volcano’s base and a unique single vineyard of 50-acres is located on the steep slopes of the Vulture Volcano.
+80% of the land is dedicated to the indigenous Aglianico, with smaller amounts of the white Müller Thurgau and Traminer.
 This benchmark Aglianico producer has earned numerous Tre Biccheri awards, one of Italy’s most respected wine honors.

 You must be 21 years of age or older to enter this site.

 Please enjoy responsibly.